 - A.C.
 Moore has specialty candy (it’s pretty expensive but they ALWAYS have coupons) I was able to get 50% off Coupon that I used on a pack of specialty lollipops that were originally $10.00, so I was excited to be able to save $5.00.
 You can only use one per trip, but if you plan in advance you have plenty of time to make multiple trips and trust me the savings really do add up!

-- Party City is the mack daddy of all specialty candy, offering a wide array of candy in every color, but after all they are Party City, right?
-However their candy is EXPENSIVE when you are buying for a lot of people; however if you are buying for a lot of people you are probably planning to spend more than $60.00 and if you shop party city online they have Coupon Codes ($10 off $60/$20 off $80/$30 off $100 plus free shipping) the only downside is if you order suckers or candy that could potentially break in the mail it will most likely arrive broken, at least mine did, but you can take it to the local party city store and exchange it out if that is the case.
+- Party City also has a wide array of candy; However their candy is pretty expensive when you are buying for a lot of people; however if you are buying for a lot of people you are probably planning to spend more than $60.00 and if you shop party city online they have Coupon Codes ($10 off $60/$20 off $80/$30 off $100 plus free shipping) the only downside is if you order suckers or candy that could potentially break in the mail it will most likely arrive broken, at least mine did, but you can take it to the local party city store and exchange it out if that is the case.

 Cost Saving Tips